CISCO-METZ-GROUP/MeshChain/README.md

 #### 3. Install Istio, in this project, I used Istio 0.7.1.
 * Do the same process in the master of both clusters

-Download Istio files by running this
+Download Istio files by running:
 ```
 wget https://github.com/istio/istio/releases/download/0.7.1/istio-0.7.1-linux.tar.gz
 tar -xzf istio-0.7.1-linux.tar.gz